 "In a situation where you have basically zero control of your life, [making spread] gives you an opportunity to have some control of your situation." — Robert Gumpert

-According to his research, inmates make this kind of food for a variety of reasons: Food in the jail cafeteria is bland; mealtimes are awkwardly early (dinner in the San Francisco County jails is delivered by 4 PM) and inmates get hungry at night; eating spread reminds them of the food they ate on the outside.
+According to his research, inmates make this kind of food for a variety of reasons: Food in the jail cafeteria is bland; mealtimes are awkwardly early (dinner in the San Francisco County jails is delivered at 16.00) and inmates get hungry at night; eating spread reminds them of the food they ate on the outside.
 But it's also about having control, in an environment where everything else is decided for you.

 "You decide what you buy at the commissary and what you're going to make out of it and how it's going to taste," Gumpert said.
 "In a situation where you have basically zero control of your life – you're told when to get up, when to shower, when you're allowed to talk – this gives you an opportunity to have some control of your situation."